 You could also go to Sally’s to try to find headbands that you like.
 Target does not have them….trust me, I looked.

-5. Does this tutorial only work if you want interchangeable Mickey ears or can you make a regular pair of ears instead?
+Does this tutorial only work with interchangeable ears or can you make a regular pair?

 You do not need to make interchangeable ears if you don’t want to!
-I love them because they save space in my bag but you do not have to.
+I love them because they save space in my bag but it isn’t necessary to make the ears removable.

 You can still follow this tutorial, just leave out the small 3D printed magnetic bar and glue the ears directly onto the headband!